nye/svelte-electron-better-sqlite3-starter/README.md

-My starter to built Electron apps with Svelte and Better SQLite3.
+An starter to built Electron apps with Svelte and Better SQLite3.

 * Electron
 * Svelte